fhdsl/AI_for_Decision_Makers/quizzes/02b-Avoiding_Harm-concepts_quiz.md

 ?
 Which of the following is NOT considered a major ethical consideration discussed in the material?

-a) Security and Privacy issues
+a) Security and privacy issues
 b) Climate impact
 C) Efficiency of the AI project
 d) Inadvertent harm